-A Working Farm Dog
+A Working Farm Dog, an article

 By Peta Dowle, Breeder/Vet Nurse, NZ.

 The Swedish Vallhund dog breed of today descends from a Swedish landrace.
 A landrace breed is a local, geographically-limited population that is consistent enough to be called a breed but more variable in type than a standardised breed.
 The word landrace is derived from the Germanic word landrasse meaning ‘country breed’ and Vallhund literally means ‘farm dog’.
 The Swedish name for the breed, Västgötaspets, means ‘Spitz of the West Goths’.
 Standardised dog breeds which have descended from landraces will generally continue to demonstrate a variation of type as a result of generational selective breeding for trait and functionality over aesthetics.
 The variation of type in Swedish Vallhunds is widely considered to be a richness of the breed is a direct result of being bred fit for purpose.

 Thus our little country farm-dog with an attractive range of type is a working dog with his origins as a landrace from Vastgoterland, Sweden.
 The Swedish Vallhund must remain a natural dog unaltered and unencumbered by the changing whims of fashion.